-One of the larger genera in the Cactus family, and one of the most variable.
-This month we will show off our collections of Mammillaria straight spined clusters.
+Mammillaria is one of the larger genera in the Cactus family, and one of the most variable, but only some have hooked spines.

 Caudiciform plants, also known as ‘Fat Plants’, are a grouping of many totally unrelated plants all having a fat, short, swollen stem-trunk.